jkoniecznyy/Computational-intelligence/README.md

+# Code from the Computational Intelligence classes
-## The purpose of this project is to solve the Vehicle Routing Problem using the Clarke and Wright algorithm
+## The purpose of this program is to solve the Vehicle Routing Problem using the Clarke and Wright algorithm

 To do so, the program performs the following steps:
 1. Generate a set of random 2D points from a given range